You’d be forgiven for thinking that a bidet is a foreign, unnecessary object only found in European countries or the

 Bidet seats tend to come with a lot of extra features such as heated seats, a drying function, and self-cleaning spray wands.
-They don’t require much movement to operate so are great for people with reduced mobility.
+They don’t require much movement to operate, so they’re great for people with reduced mobility.

 Most bidet seats are electric and require a power source in the bathroom, but there are also a few non-electric options.

 Standalone bidet units are completely self-contained and are separate from the toilet.
 While they’re common in some bathrooms, they’d be a surprising sight in an American bathroom.

 Using them is much like using the toilet.
 You crouch down above the bidet, turn the bidet faucet on, and then wait until you feel sufficiently clean.

-They hang up next to your toilet and when you want to use it you’ll need to position the wand yourself which can take some getting used to, but is made easier with our guide to using a bidet correctly!
+You have to position the spray wand yourself, which can take some getting used to, but is made easier with our guide to using a bidet correctly!

 Portable bidets, also known as travel bidets, are small compact devices that you can carry around in your bag for use on-the-go.

-They’re simply designed, with most consisting of a squeezy plastic bottle that can be filled with water and a spray nozzle.
+They’re simply designed, with most consisting of a spray nozzle and a squeezy plastic bottle that you fill with water.
 You can also get battery-powered travel bidets that you operate with buttons.

 These are great temporary options for renters or people who are recovering from surgery.

 We’ve broken down and examined each of the factors that affect how hygienic a bidet is.

 You may think that the water sprayed from a bidet will cause a mess, possibly spreading harmful bacteria across your bathroom.
-Whilst this is not completely impossible, it is far from likely to happen when using a bidet normally.
+While this is not entirely impossible, it is far from likely if you use the bidet properly.